dotink/inKWell-2.0/external/docs/getting_started/controllers.md

 ### Controller Root Directory {#root_directory}

-Any controller class which ends with `Controller` (e.g. `CustomController`) will have an attempt made by the inKWell autoloader to be loaded from the controller root.
-The default controller root is in `user/controllers` and uses the [inKWell autoloading standard](#).
+The controller class in inKWell provides autoloader matching for any class which ends in 'Controller' (e.g. `CustomController`).
+Using this convention you can store controllers in the configured root directory (`user/controllers` by default) in subdirectories matching the [inKWell autoloading standard](extending/auto_loading).

 This means that the namespace is first "underscorized" into a path before loading.
-So a controller whose fully qualified class name is `Vendor\MyProject\HomeController` will attempt to autload from `user/controllers/vendor/my_project/HomeController.php`
+So a controller whose fully qualified class name is `Vendor\MyProject\HomeController` will attempt to autoload from `user/controllers/vendor/my_project/HomeController.php`

 ### Adding actions {#adding_actions}

 Each public method represents a routable action.
 For security purposes methods beginning with `__` such as the magic methods `__get()` and `__set()` are not allowed.
-We can add an action simply:
+All other public methods, however, are fair game.

 ```php
 class MyController extends Inkwell\Controller